KavithaThangavel96/News-Aggregator-and-Categorization-Application-Using-RSS-Feeds/README.md

   Utilize NLTK to classify each article into the provided categories.
 * Update the database with the assigned category for each article.
 ## Streamlit Application
-* Develop a user-friendly Streamlit application to display the categorized news articles.
+* Develop a user-friendly Streamlit application to migrate the categorized news articles to sql database.
-* Implement features for users to filter articles by category and search for specific topics.
-* Ensure the application updates dynamically with new articles as they are processed.
 ## Logging and Error Handling:
 * Implement proper logging throughout the application to track events and potential errors.